Tree House Education & Accessories Ltd Directors Report.

 RELATED PARTY TRANSACTIONS

-During the Financial Year 2015-16 your Company has entered into transactions with related parties as defined under Section 2(76) ofthe Companies Act, 2013 read with Companies (Specification of Definitions Details) Rules, 2014, which were in the ordinary course of business and on arms length basis and in accordance with the provisions of the Companies Act, 2013, and Rules issued thereunder and clause 49 ofthe Listing Agreement or Regulation 23 ofthe Listing regulation.
-During the financial year 2015-16, there were no transactions with related parties which qualify as material transactions underthe Listing Agreement and the listing regulation.
+During the Financial Year 2016-17 your Company has entered into transactions with related parties as defined under Section 2(76) of the Companies Act, 2013 read with Companies (Specification of Definitions Details) Rules, 2014, which were in the ordinary course of business and on arms length basis and in accordance with the provisions section 188 of the Companies Act, 2013, and Rules made thereunder and Regulation 23 of the Listing regulation.
+During the financial year 2016-17, there were no transactions with related parties which qualify as material transactions under the SEBI (LODR) Regulations, 2015.

 VIGIL MECHANISM & WHISTLE BLOWER POLICY: